-The Grants and Planning Branch is currently working in conjunction with the National Criminal Justice Association (NCJA) on developing a new strategic plan to cover FY 2015 - FY 2018 and anticipates its completion date to be in August 2015.
-CPJAD
+The Grants and Planning Branch worked in conjunction with the National Criminal Justice Association (NCJA) on developing a new strategic plan to cover FY 2015 - FY 2018 and anticipates its completion date to be in August 2016.
+The Grants and Planning

-Grants and Planning Branch used a three-stage process to identify the gaps and needs to include in the new strategic plan.
+Branch used a three-stage process to identify the gaps and needs to include in the new strategic plan.
 The process was designed to identify ongoing public safety issues supported by a broad body of evidence.
 The following steps are being taken in the development of the plan: soliciting input from the field through a survey, GCOC engagement, and data integration.

-The Grants and Planning Branch finalized the state's current strategic plan for FY 2010 - FY 2014 in September 2011 and revised it in 2012.
-This plan supported five (5) of the seven (7) major program areas established under JAG, which were incorporated into the multi-year strategic plan.
 On September 17, 2014, the Governor's Committee on Crime (GCOC) voted to add an additional program area for the new strategic plan.
 The new plan will support six (6) of the seven (7) major program areas established under JAG.
 These program areas include the following: